-Yaqeen Saudi Equity ETF (the "Fund") is a fund established under an agreement between Yaqeen Capital (the "Fund Manager") and investors in the Fund (the "Unitholders").
-The Fund's objectives are represented in achieving capital growth and gains on the long term through the inactive investment of a basket of shares of companies listed on the Saudi stock exchange for the purpose of achieving performance level similar to index performance before fees and expenses.
+Yaqeen Petrochemical ETF Fund (the "Fund") is a fund established under contractual agreement between Yaqeen Capital (the "Fund Manager") and investors in the Fund (the "Unitholders").
+The Fund aims to achieve capital growth and gains on the long term through inactive management of a basket of shares of companies in the petrochemical industry listed on the Saudi exchange for the purpose of achieving performance level similar to index performance before fees and expenses.
+The Fund is "open-ended" and does not normally distribute any dividends to the Unitholders.
+Instead, all profits collected in the Fund are reinvested and reflected in the price of the Fund's unit.
+The Fund may, at the discretion and approval of its Board of Directors, distribute excess liquidity in the form of distributions to the Unitholders.

-The address of the Fund manager is as follows: Yaqeen Capital Olaya Street, P.O.
+The address of the Fund Manager is as follows:

+Yaqeen Capital Olaya Street, P.O.
 884 Riyadh 11421 Kingdom of Saudi Arabia